What this Article is About

 - It is a well known product - like MS Visual Studio, Oracle DB, MS SQL Server, Telerik or DevExpress controls - with THOUSANDS of testimonies

-- Your developers, who are going to be working directly with this software, have experimented with this software for a reasonable time, at least for two weeks, and are comfortable using it.
+- Your developers, whom you trust and who are going to be working directly with this software, have experimented with this software for a reasonable time, at least for two weeks, and are comfortable using it.

 Remember that the more money you pay for a software package - the more difficult it will be to replace or sideline it later because the people whose money you spent, will want to make sure that the money was not wasted.